|

 If you will examine PowerBuilder 5 DataStores, you can even make them editable.
 How is

+that, huh?
 You can also use Windows SPY programs to search DataStores.
 A SPY program is usually a

 standard part of any C++ compiler package.
 You can find one that is included in Watcom C++

+Class Builder that comes with PowerBuilder Enterprise.
 You can easily convert a DataStore window to a regular DataWindow control by calling

 the SetParent function from Windows API .
 For details, please see Windows API

+documentation.
 There are several improvements made in PowerBuilder 6 DataStores compared to the

 previous version.
 One of them is disabling DataStore painting (or should I say DataWindow